-They have worked in the Chaco region of N. Argentina for many years, campaigning for the land rights of the local Wichi Indian population whose traditional way of life and means of support is being threatened by the massive de-forestation of the region for commercial agricultural projects, which force them from their homelands; and they are increasingly involved in promoting Creation Care issues.
+They have worked in the Chaco region of N. Argentina for many years, campaigning for the land rights of the local Wichi Indian population, whose traditional way of life and means of support is being threatened by the massive de-forestation of the region for commercial agricultural projects which force them from their homelands; and they are increasingly involved in promoting Creation Care issues.
 Their three grown-up children – Tomas, Cecilia and Carolina – are all studying or working in Argentina.

 Trains and sends evangelists to work in Anglican churches and projects in the UK and abroad.
-For several years we have supported the Marylebone Project in London, which runs a hostel with 112 long and short-term places for homeless and vulnerable women, offering security, education, training and employment opportunities to help and support them to move back into the community.
+We support the work of the Marylebone Project in London, which runs a hostel with 112 long and short-term places for homeless and vulnerable women, offering security, education, training and employment opportunities to help and support them to move back into the community.

 Di Giles, Church Army Sister, is our church rep.

-A local charity, working with families who are in need of practical help and support, and providing food, toys, clothing, debt management advice, counselling and friendship.
-Each Christmas we hold a ‘Toy Service’ to provide some happiness for impoverished families and demonstrate Christian love.
+A local charity in the Diocese, working with families who are in need of practical help and support, and providing food, toys, clothing, debt management advice, counselling and friendship.
+Each November we hold a ‘Toy Service’ to provide some Christmas cheer for impoverished families and demonstrate Christian love.

-Speak to our rep, Rona Bingham, for more information.
+Speak to our rep, Caroline Kettlewell, for more information.

-Well-known to many of us in Crawley, provides palliative care to people with progressive, life-threatening illness, offering them the opportunity to live life as fully as possible and to die with dignity; and offers support to their families.
+Well-known to many of us in Crawley, the Hospice provides palliative care to people with progressive, life-threatening illness, offering them the opportunity to live life as fully as possible and to die with dignity; and offers support to their families.
 As well as in-patient care, they have a Day Centre and provide community care.
 The Chaplaincy Team, of whom Celia Ensum is a member, has an important role in the Hospice.

 Each December we hold a ‘Tree of Light’ service for the local community, in memory of loved ones who have died.

-Jenny Young is a volunteer at the Hospice, and has plenty of information.
+Jenny Young, who is a volunteer at the Hospice, is our church rep.